F5Networks/f5-cloud-failover-extension/contributing/README.md

     - Tagged with a key/value cooresponding to the key/value(s) provided in the `externalStorage.scopingTags` section of the Cloud Failover extension configuration
 - Elastic IP addresses tagged with the following (optional):
     - Tagged with a key/value cooresponding to the key/value(s) provided in the `failoverAddresses.scopingTags` section of the Cloud Failover extension configuration
-    - Tagged with a special key called `VIPS` containing a comma seperated list of addresses mapping to a private IP address on each instance in the cluster that the Elastic IP is associated with.
+    - Tagged with a special key called `f5_cloud_failover_vips` containing a comma seperated list of addresses mapping to a private IP address on each instance in the cluster that the Elastic IP is associated with.
 Example: `10.0.0.10,10.0.0.11`
 - Route(s) in a route table tagged with the following (optional):
     - Tagged with a key/value cooresponding to the key/value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover extension configuration
     - Note: The failover extension configuration `failoverRoutes.scopingAddressRanges` should contain a list of destination routes to update